 CHEM3120 Internship in Chemistry 1-3 s.h.

 Developed in conjunction with and approved by an appropriate faculty member in Chemistry.
-This internship will be with professionals who are in career areas relating to majors in the department and may be pursued abroad.
-The student is responsible for arranging their internship.
-May be repeated for a maximum of 9 semester hours.
-(Graded on a Pass/Fail basis.)
-Prerequisite: Instructor's consent.
-Goal 1A
+This internship will be with professionals who are in career areas relating to

 CHEM3300 Analytical Chemistry (3-3) 4 s.h.